praveen-kaia/open-dex-contracts/docs/dex-specification.md

 ### DEX platform

-DEX platform combines [Dex protocol](#dex), which is a system of non-upgradeable smart contracts implemented for the Klaytn blockchain, with other smart contracts, e.g. farming and staking.
+DEX platform combines [Dex protocol](#dex), which is a system of non-upgradeable smart contracts implemented for the Kaia blockchain, with other smart contracts, e.g. farming and staking.

 ### Constant Product Formula